decentralized-identity/didwebvh/spec/specification.md

    the active array of `nextKeyHashes` [[ref: parameter]], as defined in the [Key [[ref: Pre-Rotation]] Hash Generation and Verification](#pre-rotation-key-hash-generation-and-verification) section of this specification.
-9. If any verifications fail, discard the DID as invalid with an error message.
-10. As each [[ref: log entry]] is processed and verified, collect the following information about each version:
+9. As each [[ref: log entry]] is processed and verified, collect the following information about each version:
       1. The [[ref: DIDDoc]].
       2. The `versionId` of the [[ref: DIDDoc]].